4-HO-MET: Society and culture

+Recreational use

+Voyager Labs by Judd Weiss openly sells 4-HO-MET as a legal recreational drug in the United States as of the mid-2020s.

 Legal status

+Canada

+4-HO-MET is not a controlled substance in Canada as of 2025.

 Finland

 Scheduled in the "government decree on psychoactive substances banned from the consumer market".

 Germany

 4-HO-MET is ruled under the Neue-psychoaktive-Stoffe-Gesetz (NpSG) since July 18, 2019.
 Production and Import with intent to distribute is punishable.
 Possession is forbidden but not punishable, although ordering it in small quantities can still be seen as an intent to distribute it and be punished.

 4-Propionoxy-N-methyl-N-ethyltryptamine (also referred to as 4-PrO-MET) is the ester prodrug of 4-HO-MET.
 Unlike many other tryptamine derivatives, it is currently not explicitly listed under the German Neue-psychoaktive-Stoffe-Gesetz (NpSG).
 This means that, while its use as a recreational substance is not legally permitted, the compound may be obtained and handled for legitimate research purposes, provided all other relevant legal requirements and safety regulations are observed.

 Sweden

 The Swedish Riksdag added 4-HO-MET to Schedule I ("substances, plant materials and fungi which normally do not have medical use") as narcotics in Sweden as of May 1, 2012, published by Medical Products Agency in their regulation LVFS 2012:6.